 It’s also important to check your credit reports regularly for signs of fraud — such as new accounts you didn’t apply for, or unexpected higher balances reported on existing accounts.
 You’re entitled to free credit reports once a year from each of the three major credit reporting agencies.
-You can also get a free credit report summary from Credit.com, updated monthly, to look for important changes.
+You can also get a free credit report summary from Credit.com, updated every 14 days, to look for important changes.

 More on Identity Theft:

 - Identity Theft: What You Need to Know

 - How Can You Tell If Your Identity Has Been Stolen?